 Obtain assistance from highly skilled New York bankruptcy law office

 By seeking guidance from Mark E. Cohen, Esq., you acquire information from an experienced bankruptcy attorney dedicated to providing superior representation.
-The Forest Hills office represents clients throughout Bronx County, Kings County, Nassau County, New York County and Queens County who are seeking to file bankruptcy.
+The Westbury office represents clients throughout Bronx County, Kings County, Nassau County, New York County and Queens County who are seeking to file bankruptcy.